 Tampa Bay Bandits

-The Bucs won only__games from'83 through '85.
+The Bucs won only 10 games from '83 through '85.
 “Bandit-Ball was a much hotter draw in Tampa than the Buccaneers were back then,” says Steve Erhart, a former USFL executive.
 “In the local market place, with Steve Spurrier were a popular and more exciting in a lot of ways than the NFL team.”

 Dave Lapham, who was a teammate of Reaves in Cincinnati, “Reaves and Steve Spurrier were a match made in Heaven.
 A couple of Florida Gators that believed in slinging it – they just clicked.
 It was like Spurrier was living through Reaves with that offense.”